larshp/abap-advent-2019/README.md

 `npm run downport` will downport the code to 702, into directory "downport"

-`npm run unit` takes downported code and runs unit tests, js code is output to folder "output"
+`npm run unit` takes downported code, transpiles it, and runs unit tests

 `npm test` does linting, downporting and unit testing in that sequence

-`./run 01` todo
+`npm run input -- 01` to run day 01 with input from `/input/day01.txt`